kdssoftware/online-rummikub-bot/README.md

 `okButtonYpos` = ok button (after claiming the rewards), x position

-`waitTimeToLoadAds` (no need to change this, only if your internet is bad make it longer). this is amount of ms that waits to load the ad
+`waitTimeToLoadAds` (no need to change this, only if your internet is bad make it longer). this is amount of ms that waits to load the ad.

+Exploit
+-

+#### How not to lose any coins:

+While playing on rummikub, keep a running idle session of rummikub open (best use the browser version).

+When you lost money on your playing session: watch and ad on the idle session afterwards restart the app (playing session).

+Dont do this when you gained money.